 Today we visit Tikal, sprawling citadel of the Mayan empire.
 Recent archaeological finds have demonstrated the immense complexity of their civilization, validating efforts of today’s indigenous communities to reclaim their heritage.

 In the evening, a flight back to Guatemala City.

 Hotel: Hotel Barcelo

-We’ll have breakfast with a Guatemalan journalist and human rights advocate, and then visit the Police Archives and a Forensic Archaeology site, both key sites in the movement towards accountability for crimes committed during the war.
+We’ll have breakfast with a Guatemalan journalist and human rights advocate, and then visit the Police Archives, key site in the movement towards accountability for crimes committed during the war.